goodylabs/betterstack-procguard/README.md

 `bin/procguard-watchdog.sh [BETTERSTACK_HEARTBEAT_ID] 5`

-It verifies the list of processes on the local machine every 5 seconds and when a new unknown process appears, it sends the failed heartbeat HTTP request to BetterStack.com API.
+It verifies the process list on the local machine every 5 seconds.
+When a new unknown process appears, it sends a failed heartbeat HTTP request to BetterStack.com API.